Self-employed mortgage guide

 How many years do I need to be self-employed to get a mortgage?

-Most lenders require you to have at least two years of accounts to offer you a self-employed mortgage.
-But this isn’t always the case so it’s a good idea to speak to a fee-free mortgage broker to find out your options if you’ve been self-employed for a shorter period.
+Most lenders require you to have at least two years of accounts to offer you a self-employed mortgage, but some lenders may accept less so it’s a good idea to speak to a fee-free mortgage broker to find out your options if you’ve been self-employed for a shorter period.

 Can I still get a self-certification mortgage?